-The new Digital Dress Doll is the latest Barbie to come off the ‘runway’ with all the usual features that are expected from her – but with one big twist.
+The Digital Dress Doll came off the ‘runway’ with all the usual features that are expected from her – but with one big twist.

 Her dress uses the latest LED and touch screen technology.
 It has 114 tri-coloured LED lights built into her dress and allows the user to choose between three different functions:

 The first function lets one choose from pre-set patterns such as hearts and fireworks.
 By sliding a finger across the touch screen dress you can browse through the different animated designs.

 With the second function you can draw your own designs onto the dress with a stylus after first selecting a color to use.

 The third functions lets the LED’s respond to sound and music.
 So when talked to or there is music the graphics on the dress move in response to these sounds.